sarrowsmith/spork/README.md

 ```$ python setup.py install```

-spork currently requires Python 2.7 to run, although the sporklib module which
-implements Spork can be used with Python 2.6 and should also work with Python
+spork has been tested with Python 2.6 and 2.7, and should also work with Python
 3.x.

 Usage